26 Baku Commissars: The executions

 After the fall of the Baku Soviet in July 1918, the Bolshevik leaders and some loyal troops tried to reach Astrakhan, the only Caspian port still in Bolshevik hands.
-However, their ship was intercepted by the military vessels of the Caspian fleet and after undergoing an hour's bombardment in mid-sea they surrendered and returned to Baku.
+However, their ship was intercepted by the military vessels of the Caspian fleet and after undergoing an hour's bombardment mid-sea, they surrendered and returned to Baku.
 Most of the Bolshevik militants were arrested and remained in prison until a commando unit led by Anastas Mikoyan freed them from their prison.

 Shahumyan, Dzhaparidze, Azizbekov, and their comrades, along with Mikoyan, then boarded the ship Turkmen, intending to reach Astrakhan by sea.
 According to recent historians, the sailors chose instead to sail to Krasnovodsk for fear of being arrested in Astrakhan.
-At Krasnovodsk the commissars were arrested by the town's commandant who requested further orders from the "Ashkhabad Committee", led by the Socialist Revolutionary Fyodor Funtikov, about what should be done with them.
+At Krasnovodsk the commissars were arrested by the town's commandant, who requested further orders from the "Ashkhabad Committee", led by the Socialist Revolutionary Fyodor Funtikov, about what should be done with them.
 Three days later, British Major-General Wilfrid Malleson, on hearing of their arrest, contacted Britain's liaison-officer in Ashkhabad, Captain Reginald Teague-Jones, to suggest that the commissars be handed over to British forces to be used as hostages in exchange for British citizens held by the Soviets.
 That same day, Teague-Jones attended the committee's meeting in Ashkabad which had the task of deciding the fate of the Commissars.
 For some reason, Teague-Jones did not communicate Malleson's request to the committee, and claimed he left before a decision was made.
 He further claimed that the next day he discovered the committee had eventually decided to issue orders that the commissars should be executed.
-According to historian Richard H. Ullman, Teague-Jones could have stopped the executions if he wanted since the Ashkabad Committee was dependent on British support and could not refuse a request from its powerful ally, but he decided not to do so.
+According to historian Richard H. Ullman, Teague-Jones could have stopped the executions if he wanted to, since the Ashkabad Committee was dependent on British support and could not refuse a request from its powerful ally, but he decided not to intervene.